JeremySBrown/EFCore/README.md

         _configurationRoot = configurationRoot;
     }
 ```
 Add the following code to override the OnConfiguring method.
+This will instruct EF that we want to use SQL Server as our datastore.
 ```c#
     protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)
     {